Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 by default.
 The Transmitter of the line (Tx) is in charge of pulling it up, which means if it's not connected the line's voltage will float.

-So lets compile what we know and get to some conclusions:
+So let's compile what we know and get to some conclusions:

 1. Only 3 pins in each header are likely to be connected to anything. **Those must be Tx, Rx and GND**